AhmedAlyElGhannam/Git-Calculator-Assignment/Drivers/SubFeature/README.md

 * `STATIC` specifies that the library will be a static library (as opposed to a shared library or dynamic library).
 * `${Sub_SRC}` is the list of .c files collected in the previous step.
 These files will be compiled and linked into the static library SubFeature.

+This configuration generated a static library that can be linked into other projects or applications.